![]() |

 London to Luxembourg via Brussels

-This is the most direct route, with one easy same-station change in Brussels, although an extra change at Arlon in southern Belgium has crept in on a few Brussels-Luxembourg services in recent years.
-There are regular Eurostar high-speed trains from London to Brussels throughout the day, taking 2 hours.
-InterCity trains then run from Brussels to Luxembourg every hour or so, taking 3h16.
-You can check these times for your own date of travel at www.thetrainline.com.
-If you prefer to take Eurostar to Paris then a 320 km/h (199 mph) TGV from Paris to Luxembourg, journey time similar but less frequent and less flexible, see the section below.
+This is the direct route, usually with just one easy same-station change at Brussels Midi.
+Eurostar high-speed trains run London to Brussels in 2 hours.
+InterCity trains run from Brussels to Luxembourg every hour or so, taking 3h16.
+You can check these times for your date at www.thetrainline.com.
+If you prefer to take Eurostar to Paris and a 320 km/h (199 mph) TGV from Paris to Luxembourg, journey time similar but it's less frequent and less flexible, see the section below.

 Notes for timetable